V4Fire/Client/src/core/component/decorators/component/README.md

 ## How to create a component?

-To register a new component, you need to create a simple JS class and add the `@component` decorator to it.
+To register a new component, generate a simple JS/TS class and apply the `@component` decorator to it.
-Also, you can pass additional parameters to this decorator.
-For example, in order for a component to be created as functional.
+You also have the option to pass additional parameters to this decorator.
+For instance, a component can be established as functional.

 ```typescript
 import iBlock, { component, prop } from 'components/super/i-block/i-block';